-The Broadhurst Theater represents a typical and important aspect of the nation's theatrical history.
+The Broadhurst Theater Interior represents a typical and important aspect of the nation's theatrical history.
 The theater opened under the personal direction and management of George Broadhurst, the playwright for whom the theater was named, and was intended to house Broadhurst's own plays or plays under his direction.
-Beyond its historical importance, the Broadhurst has a handsome neo-classical facade, employing patterned brick and terra-cotta detail, which set the tone for many of Herbert Krapp's later theater facade designs.
-As one of the theaters in the Shubert Alley grouping (West 44th and West 45th Streets, between Shubert Alley and Eighth
+Beyond its historical importance, the Broadhurst has a handsome Adamesque-style interior, a single balcony, and space curving into the proscenium arch, features which are so characteristic of Herbert Krapp's theater designs.